OpenCQRS/OpenCQRS/docs/Event-Sourcing-Scenarios.md

 var saveAggregateResult = await domainService.SaveAggregate(streamId, aggregateId, aggregate, expectedEventSequence: 0);

-// The domain event stored initially for another the aggregate is applied to the other aggregate when
+// The event stored initially for another the aggregate is applied to the other aggregate when
 // retrieved (assuming the event type is handled by the other aggregate),
 // and the snapshot of the other aggregate is stored to the latest state var aggregateResult = await domainService.GetAggregate(streamId, anotherAggregateId);